 - Once they're cool enough to handle, squeeze out as much water as you can with your bare hands (you don't need gloves any more!).
 Add the nettles, pine nuts, garlic, salt and pepper and olive oil to a food processor and process until fairly smooth.
 Remove to a bowl and stir in goat cheese until it's fully incorporated and you don't see any white streaks.

 - Set up a work space with your wonton wrappers, nettle filling and a little dish of water.
 Also have a baking sheet and a tea towel nearby so you can set your completed tortellini on the sheet and keep them covered with a towel while you work.

 - Take one wonton wrapper and drop a scant teaspoon of the filling onto the center.
 Dab the edge of the circle with water.
 Fold the wrapper in half and you now have a semi-circle.
 Press your finger into the middle of the bottom of the semi-circle and bring the two corners together.
 Press firmly and look at that: tortellini!
 (Watch my tortellini folding demonstration here: http://goo.gl/QWlnO) Continue with the rest of the tortellini.

 - In a large pot (4+ quarts) bring to boil the reserved nettle water and chicken broth (or water).
 Drop about half the tortellini in the water and cook at a low boil for about 5 minutes.
 You don't want them to get too crowded so you may have to work in smaller batches depending on how large your pot is.
 Remove tortellini and repeat with the remaining ones.

-- Serve the tortellini with about a cup of the broth, a squeeze of fresh lemon, a sprinkling of shredded fresh mint leaves and a drizzle of very good olive oil.
+- Equally divide tortellini and broth among 4 bowls, top with a squeeze of fresh lemon, a sprinkling of shredded fresh mint leaves and a drizzle of very good olive oil.
 Buon appetito!